 Inexpensive gas generators are a big favorite in the amateur radio community.
 Everyone seems to love these effective albeit cheaply made power plants!
 As they became more popular, the law of averages kicked in and there was an unfortunate but not unexpected increase in accidents and deaths related to small gas generators.
+In some instances, this might be considered as a wrongful death because it could have been easily prevented.
+There are loads of attorneys out there for people who experienced a wrongful death, but we are here to try and stop that from happening.
 In an effort to prevent a tragedy, we’ll be going through gas generator safety.
 I’ll also show you how to more effectively use your generator.

 If you’re the kind of person who thinks you don’t need to read the dorky generator safety stuff, then you’re probably exactly the kind of person who should.